qingreee1/material-theme-jetbrains-docs/docs/configuration/custom-themes.md

 As of version 0.10.0, the plugin is giving the ability to do so by offering two "_boilerplate themes_", `Custom Theme` and `Light Custom Theme`, respectively based on `Material Oceanic` and `Material Lighter`, with the ability to customize most of the colors used by the themes!

-Disclaimer: While this feature works relatively well, it breaks the _Theme switching_ feature, meaning that once you select a custom theme, if you switch to a bundled theme you will need to restart the IDE/close project to apply all colors.
-{:class='card-panel warn'}

 ## Configuration

 ### Settings